publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schVII/m__us_usc_t19_s2492.md

     (a) __Required action by President__

-    Subject to subsection (b) of this section, for every major drug producing country and every major drug-transit country, the President shall, on or after March 1, 1987, and March 1 of each succeeding year, to the extent considered necessary by the President to achieve the purposes of this subchapter—
+    Subject to subsection (b), for every major drug producing country and every major drug-transit country, the President shall, on or after March 1, 1987, and March 1 of each succeeding year, to the extent considered necessary by the President to achieve the purposes of this subchapter—

         (1) deny to any or all of the products of that country tariff treatment under the Generalized System of Preferences, the Caribbean Basin Economic Recovery Act \[[19 U.S.C.
 2701][/us/usc/t19/s2701] et seq.\], or any other law providing preferential tariff treatment;